Ultimate Guide To WordPress RSS

 • RSSBoard.org – The RSS Advisory Board Go here if you want to gain a better understanding of RSS.

-• WordPress Codex: Feeds – WordPress documentation.
-Go here for more information about using RSS feeds in WordPress.
+• WordPress.org/WordPress Feeds – Official WordPress documentation and information site.
+Visit this site for more information about feeds in WordPress.

 Congratulations!
-Now you know where your RSS feed is located, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site via RSS feeds.
+Now you know where to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site using their RSS feed.

-Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you build a better business online.
-To learn more about using WordPress for a business website or blog please click on links to visit other posts we have published on this site.
+Hopefully, this article has given you a better understanding of problems that can affect your web site and how WordPress can help you expand your business online.
+To learn more about the benefits of using WordPress for a business web site please click on links to visit our related posts section.

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum